 KYB, in particular, takes this step further by additionally requiring companies to establish UBOs.
 This layer of security enables businesses to determine who directly benefits from the company’s profits, making it harder for criminals to conceal their illegal funds.

-Know Your Business (KYB) Compliance Requirements
+Know Your Business (KYB) Regulation Requirements

 Although KYC verification has been a requirement for individuals for many years, businesses were not previously subject to similar checks.
 However, this changed with the introduction of KYB requirements by the Financial Crimes Enforcement Network (FinCEN) in the Final Rule of Customer Due Diligence (CDD).